 Hayes Valley Medical is proud to have earned Ultra Premiere status from Ultherapy.

 Ultherapy uses therapeutic ultrasound to stimulate the body’s own production of collagen and elastin leading to skin tightening and lifting for results that are natural and long lasting.
-It is the only FDA-cleared, non-invasive lift that may also improve lines and wrinkles on the décolletage and brows.
+It is the only FDA-cleared, non-invasive lift that may also reduce lines and wrinkles on the décolletage and brows.
 All with little or no downtime.

 2020 – “Best Non-Surgical Skin Tightener”